 In February 1964 the Communist government sold the Pacov scrolls – with over 1,500 more scrolls and cloth mantles from every part of Bohemia and Moravia – to Westminster Synagogue in London, which set up the Memorial Scrolls Trust to protect and restore these valuable relics.
 The scrolls rescued from Czechoslovakia during World War II are now the treasured highlights of museum collections and Jewish communities all over the world.

-Nowadays, the synagogue remains the primary tangible evidence of centuries of Jewish presence in Pacov.
-A notable example of the Neo-Romanesque provincial style, its restoration and conservation has been already endorsed by an architectural study developed in 2015.
-A growing interest in the Jewish history, shown by the local as well as foreign visitors to Pacov, demands that it happen as soon as possible.
+Nowadays, the former synagogue remains the primary tangible evidence of centuries of Jewish presence in Pacov.
+A notable example of the Neo-Romanesque provincial style, its restoration and conservation has been already endorsed by the Czech ministry of culture.
+On 8th January 2020 the building was declared a Cultural Monument and added to the national register of historic monuments as item No. 106451.
+A growing interest in the Jewish history, shown by the local as well as foreign visitors to Pacov, demands that its restoration happen as soon as possible.